cornellh4i/CHEM/frontend/README.md

         prettier-plugin-tailwindcss
     ```

 6. Create `.prettierrc` and paste in the following.
-Then, run `npx prettier --write .` to standardize formatting and indentation across all files.

     ```bash
     {